andhedrew/vault/Lists/Video Ideas.md

 Creating a Pixel Art Scene from Scratch: Building a complete scene or landscape from initial sketch to final piece.
 Pixel Art Tips and Tricks: Sharing lesser-known tips and tricks to enhance pixel art skills.
 Pixel Art Challenges and Exercises: Engaging viewers with challenges and exercises to improve their pixel art skills.

+## Philosophy, personal growth, work:

+Don't be a two-stepper

+## Game design

+Game Art as a User Interface: how some art functions as user interface more than "set-dressing".